 Luckily, as a rideshare or delivery driver you have some pretty detailed records of where you’re driving and for what reasons.
 These records can be used to fill in the other deductible business miles that weren’t recorded by your rideshare app.

-For example, let’s assume you’re an Uber driver who started driving in March, but who hasn’t kept a mileage log for the first half of your rideshare business.
+For example, let’s assume you’re an Uber driver who started driving in March, but who hasn’t kept a mileage log for the first half of the year.

 1) Start with your trip logs